-The Company's credit risk is primarily attributable to its liquid financial assets including cash.
+The Company's credit risk is primarily attributable to its liquid financial assets including cash and restricted cash.
 The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality Canadian financial institutions.